gtker/wow_messages/wowm_language/src/docs/smsg_destroy_object.md

 Used by vmangos for logout.

-azerothcore: If the following bool is true, the client will call 'void CGUnit_C::OnDeath()' for this object.
-OnDeath() does for eg trigger death animation and interrupts certain spells/missiles/auras/sounds...
+azerothcore: If the following bool is true, the client will call `void CGUnit_C::OnDeath()` for this object. `OnDeath()` does for eg trigger death animation and interrupts certain spells/missiles/auras/sounds...

 ### Wowm Representation